Azure/Hadoop-Migrations/docs/storm/architecture-and-components.md

 Spout components bring data into the topology.
 They emit one or more streams into the topology.
 Bolt components consume streams emitted from spouts or other bolts.
 Bolts may optionally emit a stream to the topology.
 Bolts is also responsible for writing data to external services or storage such as HDFS, Kafka, HBase.

+- **Topology** - A package of real-time application logic.
+Topology is a graph with Spout and Bolt connected.
 - **Spout** - Bring data into the topology.
 Output one or more streams to this topology.
 - **Bolt** - Use the stream output from the spout or other bolt.
 Bolt can output a stream to the topology as needed.
 It also writes data to external services or storage such as HDFS, Kafka, HBase.